SyahrulApr86/Automatarium-to-Jflap/README.md

 - Full compatibility with the latest version of JFLAP
 - Easy usage with a command-line interface

+## TODO
+- Enhance CLI interactivity for a more engaging user experience.
+- Develop a converter for Turing machines

 ## Requirements
 - Python 3.x